RetroPie/RetroPie-Docs/docs/Optimization-for-Nintendo-64.md

 To learn the community tested optimal settings please view either of the two rom compatibility lists located [here](https://docs.google.com/spreadsheets/d/1Sn3Ks3Xv8cIx3-LGCozVFF7wGLagpVG0csWybnwFHXk/edit) or [here]( https://docs.google.com/spreadsheets/d/1Wjzbu90l6eCEW1w6ar9NtfyDBQrSPILQL5MbRSpYSzw/edit?usp=sharing). (rom compatibility lists are a mess and all are in need of retesting).
 Do not accept these lists as 100% accurate as they are community maintained and with updates may change over time.
 There may be some inaccuracies so it is best just to use the lists as a general starting point.
 Some games listed as unplayable have with recent updates become playable and vice versa.
 The current default emulator is mupen64plus-auto which will attempt to select the correct graphics plugin for you, however for best results it is best to test each plugin for yourself on a per game basis.
 It is recommended that you confirm a game runs well with the standard low-res plugin before attempting to use the hi-res option.

-Each emulator/plugin should be set to the lowest resolution (CEA-1 for most displays) through the runcommand menu.
-This will slightly increase performance by limiting the up-scaling.
+Each N64 emulator/video plugin should be set to the lowest resolution (CEA-1 for most displays) through the runcommand menu.
+This will slightly increase performance by limiting the up-scaling the pi has to perform.
+This is not necessary for the gles2n64 video plugin.

-**NOTE** The glide plugin currently has issues with frame buffer emulation on the pi that causes visual glitches which lead to a crash after about 10-20 mins of playtime.
-Until the problem is resolved make use of save states so you don't lose your progress or you could try an alternate plugin.
+**NOTE** The gliden64 video plugin currently has issues with frame buffer emulation on the pi that causes visual glitches which lead to a crash after about 10-20 mins of playtime.
+A recent update has taken care of this issue so it is highly recommended that you update mupen64plus from SOURCE.

 ## Notes on Audio